 We have organised our supervision responsibility in six different teams.
 Each of these deals with a portfolio of industry players, and comprises relevant specialists from our organisation.

-A team is headed by a supervision coordinator with product responsibility and individual decision-making authority.
+A team is headed by a head of supervision with product responsibility and individual decision-making authority.
 It also has personnel who serve as contacts for a defined set of players.